mpizosdim/DevelopingDataProducts/App/ReadMe.md

 ### Application

 This application visualize the kills that are reported to be done by US police from May 2013 till August of 2015.
 The data have been taken by the [killedbyPolice](http://www.killedbypolice.net/) website.
+I the github repository there is also a small R presentation in the github explaining the application.

 To get and clean the data from this site various technics were used including `readLines` from the base library to get the html code and `gsub` and ` regmatches` functions to extract info and store it to a data frame.
 The final Data have the following format: